19hours/sg-statutes/Acts/International Arbitration Act.md

 ### Awards made on different issues

-19A\.—(1) Unless otherwise agreed by the parties, the arbitral tribunal may make more than one award at different points in time during the arbitration proceedings on different aspects of the matters to be determined.
+19A\.—(1) Unless otherwise agreed by the parties, the arbitral tribunal may make more than one award at different points in time during the arbitral proceedings on different aspects of the matters to be determined.

 [38/2001]

+[Act 12 of 2012 wef 01/06/2012]

 (2) The arbitral tribunal may, in particular, make an award relating to —